megknoll/coderbabez-wk10-js-6/README.md

 ### Homework

+Complete all the if statement activities from this and last week, including choose your own adventure.
-Complete the weather page project in the homework folder.
-Instructions are in the javascript file.
+If you're done, do the weather app project in the homework folder.

 # Reference: